OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/ratios.md

 ---
 title: ratios
-description: This page provides important details about the 'ratios' function in 'OpenBB Stocks' module which is used for fundamental analysis.
+description: "This page provides important details about the 'ratios' function in 'OpenBB" Stocks' module which is used for fundamental analysis.
 Users can extract key ratios by providing a stock's ticker symbol and specifying other optional parameters.
 The function returns a DataFrame of key ratios.